 This is unsurprising because Picasso is one of the world's most famous Expressionist artists (though it is worth noting that Expressionism did not begin in Picasso's native Spain but rather in Germany at the beginning of the 20th century).

-One of the other artworks by Picasso that it is most tempting to compare The Mackerel to is his 1934 drawing of a woman whose genitals take the form of a giant fish, which is often also called 'The Mackerel'.
+One of the other artworks by Picasso that it is most tempting to compare The Mackerel to is his 1934 drawing of a woman whose "personal attributes" take the form of a giant fish, which is often also called 'The Mackerel'.
 In both the 1903 sketch and the 1934 drawing, Picasso places great focus on the fish's tongue.

 Art critics have speculated that the 1934 version of The Mackerel, which is more detailed, is a richly symbolic, allegorical piece.
 In this drawing, the eponymous mackerel is depicted drinking blood, which some commentators have speculated is a reference to Christ and Mary Magdalene and the Christian practice of taking communion.